angiedanielar/LAB4_AREP/README.md

-# LABORATORY - CLIENTS AND SERVICES WORKSHOP. 🚀
+# LABORATORY - APPLICATION SERVER ARCHITECTURE WORKSHOP, OBJECT META PROTOCOLS, IOC PATTERN, REFLECTION. 🚀

 ## Escuela Colombiana de Ingeniería - Enterprise Architectures(AREP).

-_This laboratory presents different challenges that will help to explore the concepts of naming schemes and clients and services.
-Additionally, will help to explore the architecture of applications distributed over the internet._

-#### CHALLENGE
-_Write a web server that supports multiple requests in a row (non-concurrent).
-The server should return all requested files, including html pages and images.
-Build a website with javascript to test your server.
-Deploy your solution on Heroku.
-DO NOT use web frameworks like Spark or Spring use only Java and the libraries for network management._
+_In this laboratory, I built a web server (Apache type, which can respond to multiple non-concurrent requests.)
+In Java, the server can deliver html pages and PNG type images, and use the IoC framework to build web applications .
+From POJOS.
+Using the above content, I built a sample web application and deployed it on Heroku._

 ## Getting Started